Abstract

 A written record describing the elements and scope of a design project.

-A work of art made up of two parts, usually hinged together.
+A work of art consisting of two sections or panels, usually hinged together.

 A photographic term referring to a positive image made directly by exposure to light and by development without the use of a negative.
 In a direct positive print an image is produced on a surface and then treated chemically to imitate the tonal range of nature.